 If you were injured in a collision that was caused by another driver who acted negligently, there is a good chance that you have a case.

 Negligence means that another driver failed to act in a way that a reasonably prudent person would have in the same circumstances.
-There are any number of things that could cause an accident, such as texting, eating, making an illegal turn, tailgating, and more.
+There are any number of things that could cause an accident, such as texting, eating, making an illegal turn, tailgating, or simple inattention.

 In some cases, the insurance may be enough to cover your medical expenses.
-But if you or a loved one have been severely injured, it is likely that the cost of treatment will be much more than your policy provides.
+But if you or a loved one has been severely injured, it is likely that the costs of treatment will be much more than your policy provides.
 For example, the minimum insurance limits required by the state of New York are $10,000 for property damage and $25,000 for bodily injury per person/ $50,000 per accident.